microsoft/azure-iot-developer-kit/docs/_docs/04-upgrading.md

 ### Step 1.
 Connect DevKit to your computer via USB

-Once the DevKit is connected, in Windows you will see a new USB mass storage device in Windows Explorer called `AZ3166`.
+Once the DevKit is connected, in Windows you see a new USB mass storage device in Windows Explorer called `AZ3166`.

 ### Step 2.
 Upgrade firmware